Here you can find various sets of programs for use with Indian-language text.

-A second set of conversion programs are written not in Perl but in C; source code (*.c) and Win32 executables (*.exe) are provided.
+A second set of conversion programs are written not in Perl but in C; source code is provided.
+(Previously Win32 executables — .exe files — were also included, but I am no longer able to create functioning versions of these.
+If anyone can help with this, please get in touch.)
 Csx2isc and csxp2isc convert respectively from CSX and CSX+ to ISCII.
 Csxp2ur converts text from CSX+ to accented Unicode Roman.
 A2c and c2a convert between CSX and Harvard-Kyoto ASCII.
 Iscii2ud converts from ISCII to Unicode Devanagari, and ud2iscii converts in the opposite direction.
 Ur2ud converts from Unicode Roman to Unicode Devanagari; it can read and write UTF-8 and other standard Unicode formats; Roman transliteration adheres to the ISO 15919 standard.
+Ud2ur converts in the opposite direction, but both input and output are restricted UTF-8.
 There is also a Unicode format converter uconv, which can convert between UTF-8 and the two UCS-2 variants (big- and little-endian).
 Both ur2ud and uconv have a “-h” option to provide help on usage.

 Pc2mac and mac2pc are Win32 utility programs to allow the transfer of Word documents using “private” character encodings (such as Norman or CSX+) between PCs and Macintoshes.
 By default such documents are garbled in the transfer, as Word assumes that each file is in the native encoding of the source machine, and translates it to the native encoding of the destination machine.
 Note that these programs are provided to assist users who find themselves in difficulties because of the incompatibilities caused by the use of legacy character-sets; however, in most cases a better solution is to abandon such outdated fonts and convert to Unicode.
 Word macros to help with this can be found here; suitable Unicode fonts can be found here.